Analysis: Six things to watch in the Seahawks’ first preseason game Thursday vs. the Denver Broncos

 So, Smith will need to show something in the time he gets — likely the first half or so before giving way to Lynch — or it really could become a legitimate battle.

 Smith threw just four passes last season as a backup with the Chargers and Lynch was not on a roster in the regular season, so for each this is also simply the first time to play significantly in a game in a while.
 For Lynch, it’s also a chance to begin reviving his career against the only other team he has played for.
-Lynch was Denver’s first-round pick in 2016 but was released heading into last season after going just 1-3 in four start in the 2016 and 2017 seasons.
+Lynch was Denver’s first-round pick in 2016 but was released heading into last season after going just 1-3 in four starts in the 2016 and 2017 seasons.

 2, DK Metcalf’s NFL debut.

-Okay, so a preseason game maybe isn’t a true NFL debut.
+OK, so a preseason game maybe isn’t a true NFL debut.

-But the first glimpse in game action of the player who has been as highly hyped as any rookie in team history is enough reason to tune in — though you may want to make sure you tune in early.
+But the first glimpse of game action by the player who has been as highly hyped as any rookie in team history is enough reason to tune in — though you might want to make sure you tune in early.

-Metcalf isn’t battling for a roster spot so while the Seahawks will want to get him some work and acclimation to the NFL, they also may not want to take any unnecessary risks with a player who will have a big role this season.
+Metcalf isn’t battling for a roster spot, so while the Seahawks will want to get him some work and acclimation to the NFL, they also might not want to take any unnecessary risks with a player who will have a big role this season.

-But they may also want to make sure they see enough from Metcalf to validate the high expectations he has engendered through pretty regular starring performances in practice.
+But they might also want to make sure they see enough from Metcalf to validate the high expectations he has engendered through pretty regular starring performances in practice.

 3, Bo leading a banged-up backfield?

-Due to injuries to three backups, the Seahawks suddenly have some depth issues at tailback — enough so that on Wednesday they signed free agent tailback Xavier Turner, who may well get some carries on Thursday.
+Due to injuries to three backups, the Seahawks suddenly have some depth issues at tailback — enough so that on Wednesday they signed free-agent tailback Xavier Turner, who might well get some carries on Thursday.

 Seattle is healthy at the top with Chris Carson and Rashaad Penny.
 But the Seahawks don’t need to see much out of either of them in the preseason.
 Bo Scarbrough is healthy, and can be expected to get a ton of work in what will be his first Seahawks action since being signed last December.
 Scarbrough, a former star at Alabama who helped knock UW out of the college football playoffs in 2016, has impressed with his tough between-the-tackles running in practice, but as with what they see out of a lot of young players in practice, the Seahawks will be looking to see that he can replicate that in games, as well.

-But everyone after those three on the current depth chart is hurt – C.J.
-Prosise (hip) and Travis Homer (quad) won’t play and J.D.McKissic (foot) is a gameday decision.
+But every one after those three on the current depth chart is hurt – C.J.
+Prosise (hip) and Travis Homer (quad) won’t play and J.D.McKissic (foot) is a game-day decision.

-For Prosise, this is obviously a big setback as he attempts to show he can stay healthy after missing 32 of a possible 48 regular season games in his first three seasons.
+For Prosise, this is obviously a big setback as he attempts to show he can stay healthy after missing 32 of a possible 48 regular-season games in his first three seasons.
 It’s probably too early yet to say it’s a death knell to his chances to stay around, but suddenly missing the first preseason game after having been healthy through the offseason program and first 10 days of training camp only revives all the old concerns about his durability as he enters the final year of his rookie contract — and what is undoubtedly a make-or-break season for the 2016 third-round pick out of Notre Dame.

-But the injuries to Homer and McKissic also mean the team’s two other main candidates for the third-down, two-minute back role may not be able to take advantage of Prosise’s absence — while also further muddying the outlook at that spot.
+But the injuries to Homer and McKissic also mean the team’s two other main candidates for the third-down, two-minute back role might not be able to take advantage of Prosise’s absence — while also further muddying the outlook at that spot.

 4, The rest of the rookies.

-Aside from Metcalf, the game will also be the debut for a number of other rookies who the team has high hopes of a potentially big impact this season.
+Aside from Metcalf, the game will also be the debut for a number of other rookies that the team hopes can have a big impact this season.

-Linebacker Cody Barton, though, has been dealing with a groin strain and may sit out and Homer also won’t play, nor will DL Demarcus Christmas and OL Phil Haynes, who each remain on the PUP (physically unable to perform) list.
+Linebacker Cody Barton, though, has been dealing with a groin strain and might sit out.
+DL Demarcus Christmas and OL Phil Hayne remain on the PUP (physically unable to perform) list.

-But the rest of the 11-man class figures to see action with Carroll sounding particularly excited to see Marquise Blair, a second-round pick out of Utah.
+But the rest of the 11-man class figures to see action, with Carroll sounding particularly excited to see Marquise Blair, a second-round pick out of Utah.

-Blair has a chance to contend for the starting strong safety spot, and with Lano Hill still sidelined also has a chance Thursday to make a potentially lasting impression.
-But Hill, who started the final two regular season games of last year at strong safety before suffering a hip injury that required surgery, may be back for the second preseason game at Minnesota on Aug.
+Blair has a chance to contend for the starting strong-safety spot, and with Lano Hill still sidelined also has a chance Thursday to make a potentially lasting impression.
+But Hill, who started the final two regular-season games last year at strong safety before suffering a hip injury that required surgery, might be back for the second preseason game at Minnesota on Aug.
 18, meaning Blair will have some added competition for reps in practice and snaps in games pretty soon.

 Receivers Gary Jennings and John Ursua and Gary Jennings also should get a lot of snaps as well as linebacker Ben Burr-Kirven and defensive back Ugo Amadi.